 Rotational protection: MIPS

-Fit system: Adjustable retention + cheek pad fit
+Fit system: Adjustable retention and customisable cheek fit

 Ventilation: High-vent enduro-style shell